vishalgupta1402/PPT-Inconsistency-Analyzer-Noogat/readme.md

 Prerequisites
 Before you begin, you need to have Python installed on your system.
 You will also need an API key for the Gemini API, which you can get for free from Google AI Studio.

-Installation & Setup
+3.Installation & Setup :-
-1. Project Structure
+a.
+Project Structure
 Ensure your project directory is organized as follows:

 ppt_analyzer/